danielmarbach/NServiceBus.Samples/readme.md

-Conferences samples repository

-Each conference has its own branch

----

 # Disclaimer
 These samples, as most samples, are focused on a specific problem, or a set of, in an oversimplified way.